Qumulo/docs/hardware-guide/general-guidance/nics-transceivers-cables.md

 ## Step 2: Choose Transceivers for Your Nodes
 This section lists and explains the differences between the types of transceivers available for your nodes.

-* **Lucent Connector (LC) and Multi-Fiber Push On (MPO):** The two main types of fiber optic cables are the LC with two fibers (commonly used for 10 Gbps and 25 Gbps connections) and the MPO connector with eight fibers (commonly used for 40 Gbps connections).
-Although there are transceivers that can use LC fiber optic cables for 40 Gbps and 100 Gbps connections, these transceivers are generally more expensive, consume more power, and are mainly intended for reusing LC cabling or for long-distance applications.
+* **Lucent Connector (LC):** The LC with two fibers is very common for 10 Gbps and 25 Gbps connections.

+  {% include note.html content="Although there are transceivers that can use LC fiber optic cables for 40 Gbps and 100 Gbps connections, these transceivers are generally more expensive, consume more power, and are mainly intended for reusing LC cabling, or for long-distance applications." %}

+* **Lucent Connector Duplex (LC Duplex):** The LC duplex with two fibers is the most common standard for 25 Gbps connections.
+The maximum short-range connection is 100 m and long-range connection is 10 km.
+There is also an extended-range standard with a maximum of 40 km.

+* **Multi-Fiber Push On (MPO):** The MPO connector with eight fibers is a common connector for 40 Gbps connections.

 * **PAM4:** Some newer switches can establish 100 Gbps connections by using double 50 Gbps PAM4 connections instead of the more common four 25 Gbps connections.
 For information about configuring Pulse Amplitude Modulation 4-level (PAM4), see [Auto-Negotiation on Ethernet NIC Controllers](https://techdocs.broadcom.com/us/en/storage-and-ethernet-connectivity/ethernet-nic-controllers/bcm957xxx/1-0/Configuration-adapter/auto-negotiation-configuration.html) in the Broadcom documentation.

-* **SR4:** The most common and cost-efficient transmission standard for 100 Gbps is SR4, with four QSFP28 connections over an eight-fiber cable.
+* **SR4:** The SR4, with four QSFP28 connections over an eight-fiber cable, is the most common and cost-efficient standard for 100 Gbps connections.
 The maximum range for SR4 is 100 m.

-* **Lucent Connector Duplex (LC Duplex):** The most common transmission standard for 25 Gbps is LC duplex with two fibers.
-The maximum short-range connection is 100 m and long-range connection is 10 km.
-There is also an extended-range standard with a maximum of 40 km.

 ## Step 3: Choose Cables for Your Transceivers